secure-systems-lab/code-style-guidelines/c_coding_style.md

 in the NYU Tandon School of Engineering.

 These guidelines are based on a document describing [the preferred coding style](https://www.kernel.org/doc/html/v4.10/process/coding-style.html) for the Linux kernel.
-As the document states, "coding style is very personal, and I won't **force** my views on anybody, but this is what goes for anything that I have to be able to maintain, and I'd prefer it for most other things too.
+As the document states:

+> "Coding style is very personal, and I won't **force** my views on anybody
+> but this is what goes for anything that I have to be able to maintain, and
-Please at least consider the points made here."
+> I'd prefer it for most other things too.
+Please at least consider the points
+> made here."

 ## Table of Contents ##
 - [Introduction](#introduction)